patrickscottbest/OIDrage/README.md

 Understanding the OIDs took a lot of investigation.
 OIDs are variable-length and there is a flag and mathematical formula used to calculate them as the OID OBJECT_NAME is examined.
 This means there are ranges of OIDs that simply can't exist.

+Update - not only are the OIDs themselves variable length, but the placeholders/positions in the bytes response for "bytes to follow" (eg, bytes length) also need to be accomodated with the same encoding scheme.

 Great breakdowns and images of actual byte sequences.  https://www.ranecommercial.com/legacy/note161.html